Mine shell: Post-war use

-Even in comparison to modern designs, some of the WW2 payloads quoted above are impressive as not even the PGU-13/B HEI round for the GAU-8/A Avenger gun of the A-10 Warthog or the 30 mm OFZ shell of Russian GSh-30-1 and GSh-30-6 cannons come close to the German WW2 mine shells of the same caliber - 72-85 g compared to 58 g and 48.5 g respectively for the PGU-13B and OFZ.
+Some WW2 mine shell payloads were significantly larger than modern equivalents.
+The 58 gpayload PGU-13/B HEI round for the GAU-8/A Avenger gun of the A-10 Warthog and the 48.5 g payload 30 mm OFZ shell of Russian GSh-30-1 and GSh-30-6 cannons are lower than the 72-85 g payload of German WW2 mine shells of the same caliber.

-Sweden having experience with the shell type from earlier developed several different mine shells in several different calibers after the war.
-Some examples being a mine shell variant for the 20 x 110 Hispano cartridge and one for the 57 x 230R Bofors cartridge.
+Sweden, having experience with the shell type from earlier, developed several different mine shells in different calibers after the war, including mine shell variants for the 20 x 110 Hispano cartridge and the 57 x 230R Bofors cartridge.

-The type is still used today in autocannons such as the Mauser BK-27 but there is no known use of the type as it was originally used.
+Mine shells are still used today in autocannons such as the Mauser BK-27, but not by artillery.